Whitman College: Statistics

 Biography

-Dirk Benedict is an American film, television and stage actor, and author.
+Dirk Benedict is an American actor and author.
 He is best known for playing the characters Lieutenant Starbuck in the original Battlestar Galactica film and television series and Templeton "Face" Peck in The A-Team television series.
 He is the author of Confessions of a Kamikaze Cowboy and And Then We Went Fishing.

 3. William O. Douglas